“Life is a series of events and sensations. Everything else is interpretation. Much is lost in translation and added in assumption/projection”

 My first encounter with this idea was during a guided meditation practice.
 I think the theme was dealing with difficult people or something along those lines.

 The process of this meditation was to sit and imagine a person in which I had great difficulty understanding or liking.
-Then during the mediation, I had to enter the feeling of dislike and feel it fully.
+During the mediation, I had to enter the feeling of dislike and feel it fully.
 Fun I know, but not difficult to do as sometimes the mere thought of this person stressed me out.

 The next step was to try to identify the negative traits that the person had that caused me discomfort.
 Lastly, I had to identify within myself how I was showing those same traits towards that person or myself.